Gavin1937/emsdk-cv-wasm/README.md

 A Docker image build on top of [emscripten/emsdk](https://hub.docker.com/r/emscripten/emsdk) image.

-This image also contains pre-build opencv wasm binaries, the build process is following [this guild from opencv](https://docs.opencv.org/3.4/d4/da1/tutorial_js_setup.html).
+This image also contains pre-build opencv (with contrib & enable nonfree) wasm binaries, the build process is following [this guild from opencv](https://docs.opencv.org/3.4/d4/da1/tutorial_js_setup.html).

 The purpose of this project is to provide a "ready to use" Docker image for other projects.